 Ever since Io, Zeus’s lover, swam across the Bosphorus, there’s been a lot of back and forth going on.
 As many as 15,000 ferries carry up to 1,5 million people across the Bosphorus on a daily basis.
 And about 180,000 vehicles pass over the Bosphorus bridges during that same day.
 Imagine!

-And last year, Tiger Woods casually stopped a lot of those cars, causing huge traffic jams, just to hit a few golf balls across the bridge, from one continent to the other.
+And only a few years ago, Tiger Woods casually stopped a lot of those cars, causing huge traffic jams, just to hit a few golf balls across the bridge, from one continent to the other.
 But as a city of nearly 15 million, all of that teeming activity is hardly surprising for Istanbul.

 No Istanbul without Bosphorus

 One of the busiest waterways in the world, the Bosphorus is an inseparable part of Istanbul.
 It has been written and sung about, it has served as the scene for a number of historical showdowns.
 Some even believe that this is where Noah’s flood occurred, turning a small lake into the Black Sea.

 Despite its peculiar shape, which makes maneuvering difficult, ships unceasingly zigzag across the strait’s surface.
 And for good reason.
 With its 620 yalı (historic waterfront mansions), the Bosphorus has many stunning sights to offer.
 These include numerous museums, mosques, castles and palaces, the Galata tower and even a few universities.

 The oldest among the waterfront mansions was built in 1699 by the grand vizier Amcazade Köprülü Hüseyin Pasha and only parts of it remain.
 Another notable mansion is the ‘Erbilgin Yalısı’, one of the most expensive houses in the world, whose price tag has been estimated at $100 million.
 In other words, there is a lot to marvel at on the Bosphorus waterfront.